travis-ci/docs-travis-ci-com/user/languages/r.md

 ### Additional Dependency Fields ###

 For most packages you should not need to specify any additional dependencies in your `.travis.yml`.
-However for backwards compatability with earlier version of R in Travis and rare cases the following fields are supported.
+However for backwards ravis rare cases the following fields are supported.

 Each of the names below is a list of packages you can optionally specify as a top-level entry in your `.travis.yml`; entries in these lists will be